deepakdevaru/Song-Prediction-Using-Machine-Learning/README.md

 # Song-Prediction-Using-Machine-Learning
-Hobby Project : Song Prediction using Upper Confidence Bond Algorithm
+Hobby Project : Song Prediction using Upper Confidence Bond Algorithm in Reinforcement Learning

 Songs of various generes from Kaggle Dataset was used to select songs according the users interests.